Design, Engineering & Excitement!

 Speaking of design tricks, note the positioning of the headlights, high on the fenders of the 2002.
-Part of what makes a modern car look modern was introduced in the 1960s, by GM by lowering the position of the headlights.
-So yes, in a way the front face of the 1963 Falcon looks more modern than the 2002 Bird.
+Part of what makes a modern car look modern was introduced in the 1960s, by GM, by lowering the position of the headlights in the grille.
+So, in a way, the front face of the 1963 Falcon looks more modern than the 2002 Bird.

 Explaining the Mustang